Key Takeaways

 • Job details, including the length of the position and salary, as well as the responsibilities and description

-The H-4 visa is for spouses and unmarried children under 21 entering the United States at the same time as the worker and visa holder.
+The H-4 visa is for spouses and unmarried children under 21 entering the United States simultaneously as workers and visa holders.

 Spouses and children will submit the following documentation: